 Faculty or staff who would like to learn more about disability services, disability accommodations or referral options available for your students, please contact:

 Course instructors are asked to include a statement on their syllabus that informs students that they may be eligible for academic accommodations if they are a qualified student with a disability.
 This statement is important because it sends a message that your classroom is a welcoming environment for students with disabilities and allows the university to remain in compliance with legal statues pertaining to disability law.

-“Our program is committed to all students achieving their potential.
-If you have a disability or think you may have a disability (physical, learning, hearing, vision, psychological) which may need a reasonable accommodation please contact Student Access at (503) 494-0082 or e-mail at email@example.com to discuss your needs.
-You can also find more information at www.ohsu.edu/student-access.
-Because accommodations can take time to implement, it is important to have this discussion as soon as possible.
-All information regarding a student’s disability is kept in accordance with relevant state and federal laws.”
+OHSU is committed to providing equal access to qualified students who experience a disability in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act (ADA-AA) of 2008.
+If you have a disability or think you may have a disability (physical, sensory, chronic health, psychological, learning, or other) please contact the Office for Student Access at (503) 494-0082 or email@example.com to discuss eligibility for academic accommodations.
+Information is also available at www.ohsu.edu/student-access.
+Because accommodations may take time to implement and cannot be applied retroactively, it is important to have this discussion as soon as possible.
+All information regarding a student's disability is kept in accordance with relevant state and federal laws.

 Frequently Asked Questions

 To learn more about disability services provided by the Office of Student Access and what your role as a faculty member is in this process, please refer to the Student Access FAQ.

 Universal Design of Instruction (UDI) takes an active approach to making the university useable, equitable, sustainable and inclusive for all students.
 The University of Washington's The Faculty Room is a space for faculty and administrators at postsecondary institutions to learn how to create classroom environments and academic activities that maximize the learning of all students, including those with disabilities.